 Another kind of targeted therapy for rectal cancer attacks a protein on the cell – called the epidermal growth factor receptor (EGFR) – that drives cells to divide and spread.

 More and more, targeted therapies focus on specific molecular changes in a patient's individual tumor.
-Dana-Farber/Brigham and Women's Cancer Center is a leader in precision cancer medicine (also called personalized medicine).
+Dana-Farber Brigham Cancer Center is a leader in precision cancer medicine (also called personalized medicine).
 You are offered testing of your tumor for genetic mutations.
 This may help guide your care using standard treatment and also direct you to the right clinical trial for your tumor to find better therapies.

 See a slide show about research driving targeted gastrointestinal therapies looking at the genome (DNA).